Yvonne Aitken: Publications

-List of Major Publications
+List of major publications

 Honours and awards

 In 1989, Aitken was appointed Member of the Order of Australia (AM).
 This organization's goal is to recognize Australian citizens that make extraordinary contributions to society on the national and international level.
 There are multiple levels of membership of the Order of Australia.
-Aitken was appointed a Member of the Order of Australia (AM) due to her 'service in a particular locality or field of activity or to a particular group' as a general citizen.
+Aitken was appointed a Member of the Order of Australia due to her 'service in a particular locality or field of activity or to a particular group' as a general citizen.
 Aitken was nominated for her notable contributions to the scientific community in regards to the genetics of plants and her service to the community as an educator.

 On 10 October 2002, Aitken was inducted as Fellow of the Royal Society of Victoria (RFSV).

 Legacy — Yvonne Aitken Scholarship

 Aitken joined the Victorian Graduate Women Association in 1937 after she received her undergraduate degree, she was a member for 74 years.
 The association was founded in 1920 with the goal to empower women through education.
-The association changed its name to the Graduate Women Victoria in the 60s.
+The association changed its name to Graduate Women Victoria in the 60s.

-When Aitken passed away on 29 November 2004, she left a substantial gift to the association for their scholarship program.
+When Aitken died on 29 November 2004, she left a substantial gift to the association for their scholarship program.
 The Graduate Women Victoria association established the Yvonne Aitken Scholarship in 2008.
-The Yvonne Aitken Scholarship is gifted to a female student enrolled in a graduate program at a college of the student's choice in Victoria, Australia.
+The Scholarship is gifted to a female student enrolled in a graduate program at a college of the student's choice in Victoria, Australia.